 Rising Salaries and Wages Expense - New hires during 2017 and 2018 combined with a change in pay schedules resulting from the Compensation and Classification Study have resulted in the majority of the Agency's employees being within their respective pay scales (13 out of 15, currently) and thus eligible for annual merit adjustments in addition to annual cost of living adjustments.
 This results in potentially higher annual percentage changes in salaries and wages than if all employees were at the top of their respective pay ranges and only eligible for a cost of living adjustment.
-The growth in the Agency's salaries and wages is expected to slow through 2025 (having peaked in 2020) as more employees reach the top of their respective pay scales.
-The average annual increase in salaries and wages over the forecast period is projected to be 6%.
+The growth in the Agency's salaries and wages will slow to 4% in FY 2021 driven by a 5% cap in wage increases and is expected to slow compared to historical growth through 2025 (having peaked in 2020) as more employees reach the top of their respective pay scales.3 The average annual increase in salaries and wages over the forecast period is projected to be 6%.

 Higher Pension Costs - CalPERS lowered the discount rate, also known as the assumed rate of return, to 7% from 7.5%.
 The reduction impacts the Agency's pension contribution expense and has been transitioned over a three-year period beginning in FY 2019 and ending in FY 2021.
-The normal cost is expected to increase from 13.945% of payroll in FY 2020 to approximately 15% of payroll in FY 2021 - FY 2025, and the payment of the unfunded accrued liability is expected to increase, from \$119,312 in FY 2020 to an estimated \$212,690 in FY 2025.
-These increases combined, will contribute to an average annual growth in pension costs of 9% over the forecast period, increasing from \$306,636 in FY 2020 to \$478,044 in FY 2025, an increase of \$171,408.
+The normal cost4 is expected to increase from 13.945% of payroll in FY 2020 to approximately 15% of payroll in FY 2021 - FY 2025, and the payment of the unfunded accrued liability5 is expected to increase, from \$119,312 in FY 2020 to an estimated \$212,690 in FY 2025.
+These increases combined, will contribute to an average annual growth in pension costs of 9% over the forecast period, increasing from \$306,636 in FY 2020 to \$477,558 in FY 2025, an increase of \$170,922.